 Clause 71 includes a new section 135A which places limitations on entry powers of inspectors to places where the place may also be used for residential purposes.
+Limitations on entry do not apply if the place is a mine.

 Amendment of s 180 (Functions of the board of examiners)